 Entering the same quantity used in the rendering at this prompt (e.g. column 5 in the above example) triggers a subsequent prompt for the contour limits which can then be set differently to those used in the render plot.
 In this way it is possible to make a plot where the density of one particle type is shown by the rendered plot and the density of another particle type (with different limits) is shown by contours.
-This can be achieved because once contour plotting is turned on, the contribution of a given particle type to either the contours or rendered plots can be turned on or off via the "turn on/off particles by type" option in the particle plot o)ptions menu.
+This can be achieved because once contour plotting is turned on, the contribution of a given particle type to either the contours or rendered plots can be turned on or off via the turn on/off particles by type option in the particle plot (o)ptions.

-3.6 Moving forwards and backwards through data files
+3.7 Moving forwards and backwards through data files

-If you have put more than one file on the command line (or alternatively the file contains more than one dump), it is then possible to move forwards and backwards through the data by pressing the space bar with the cursor in the plot window (this is "interactive mode").
-To see the keystrokes for moving backwards or moving forwards/backwards by a specified number of steps, press 'h' in interactive mode.
-If you plot to a non-interactive device, SPLASH simply cycles through all the files on the command line automatically.
+See Interactive mode.
+If you have put more than one file on the command line (or alternatively the file contains more than one dump), it is then possible to move forwards and backwards through the data:

-Figure 3: Screenshot of 3D cross section slice plot to an X-window
+- press the space bar to move to the next file (with the cursor in the plot window this is Interactive mode). - press b to load and plot the previous file - type 9 and press space to move forward by 9 files - type 10 and press b to move back by 10 files

+Press h in Interactive mode for more.

+Important: If you plot to a non-interactive device, splash simply cycles through all the files on the command line automatically.

-3.7 Zooming in and out / changing plot limits
+3.8 Zooming in and out / changing plot limits